forfeen/link-scanner/README.md

 A Python program that scans a web page for hyperlinks.
 It prints all the hyperlinks found on a page and then prints (again) any bad links.

+## Prerequisite
+- Python 3.7 or newer
+- Selenium with Python
+- ChromeDriver

 Usage:
 ```
 python3 link_scan.py  url-to-scan